ekiczekaetna/dockerized-dashboard/README.md

 # dockerized-dashboard
-A dockerized dashboard (using the Smashing dashboard framework) for developing dashboard components locally.
+This repository contains code for a dockerized dashboard (using the Smashing dashboard framework) for developing dashboard components locally.

+Currently, the dashboard contains sample widgets to display information from SonarQube and Rally.

 ![Sample Dashboard](./sampledashboard.png)

 # How to build and run a local dashboard